From Christian’s interview for the Masters of Workers’ Compensation series on ReelLawyers.com.

 Although you have two years to file your claim, this doesn’t mean that you shouldn’t provide notice of your injury as soon as possible.
 In fact, you should provide notice within thirty days of when the injury was sustained.
 Specifically, you will need to file a Form 18 Notice of Accident with the North Carolina Industrial Commission.

-If you have any questions about the process of filing an NC workers’ compensation claim, be sure to get in touch with an attorney.
+If you have any questions about the process of filing an NC workers’ compensation claim, be sure to get in touch with a Charlotte Workers Compensation Lawyer.

 In North Carolina, yes, occupational injuries and diseases are covered under workers’ comp.